Signs of a Bad Wheel Bearing You CAN'T Ignore - Detroit Axle

 How does the sound of a faulty wheel bearing sound?

-Drivers frequently characterize it as:
+Drivers describe it as:

 • A distant helicopter sound